 After each module students are set a practical assignment.
 Students will conduct their assignments within the context of their own organisation.
 This allows students to demonstrate their knowledge and understanding of the subject area and also contributes practically to the organisations’ development and quality improvement activity.

-This course is primarily aimed at equipping students with skills so that they can improve the operational performance of an organisation.
 The MSc Business Improvement can lead individuals into more strategic or senior positions within their organisation or into focused quality improvement positions for the first time.

 Students are expected to have an honours degree.
 However we also encourage applications from candidates who have extensive work experience but no formal academic qualifications.
 Part-time students typically possess at least three years of work experience.
 These students will be required to submit an additional piece of written information and required to attend a discussion with course tutors to assess suitability for the programme.